Breadcrumb

 Our Difference

 Starter Campers are usually first-time, young campers and they definitely need a little extra TLC.
 We intentionally have a lower staff-to-camper ratio, and we keep cabins together as campers get used to the camp facilities and grounds.
 All campers take a swim assessment on their first day and of course, life jackets are required when on the water.
-Our counselors and staff undergo specialized training for younger campers to ensure they have a memorable week.
+Our counselors and staff undergo specialized training for younger campers to ensure they have a safe and memorable week.

 Homesickness